DInSAR service specifications

 In the definition of “Area of interest as Well Known Text” it is possible to apply as AOI the drawn polygon defined with the area filter.
 To do so, click on the button in the left side of the "Area of interest expressed as Well-known text" box and select the option AOI from the list.
 The platform will automatically fill the parameter value with the rectangular bounding box taken from the current search area in WKT format.

-Output products of the DInSAR service are the following single-band geophysical assets:
+Output products of the DInSAR service are the following single-band and overview assets:

 Output geocoded assets are given in COG format and in the UTM projected coordinate system (WGS84 datum).